FHantke/brave-browser-wiki/Chromium-rebases.md

 # Audit for new network services

+When submitting PR on Github add `CI/run-network-audit` label to the PR to ensure that the CI runs `audit-network`.

 For now just follow the instructions in https://github.com/brave/brave-browser/wiki/Tests#privacy-network-audit.

 We should build some automation to find new things added here: